VaxThrash/Project-Don-t-Fall/README.md

 1. Download the game here : https://www.mediafire.com/file/td7uker6uanlci2/Test_0.6.1.zip/file
 2. Unzip the folder
 3. Open the directory and launch "**Project : Don't Fall.exe**"
+4. Play the game
-4. (Optional) Let a comment / Repport a bug or a suggestion
+5. (Optional) Let a comment / Repport a bug or a suggestion

 # Bugs/To Do
 ## Bugs :